- -er verbs (like parler - to speak)

 - Progressive Tenses (être en train de)

-Progressive tenses in French using être en train de to express actions currently in progress.
+Progressive tenses in French using the expression "être en train de" to describe ongoing actions.

 - Infinitives